-The plumb, ruby red raspberry always conjures up feelings of summer for me.
+The plumb, ruby red raspberry always brings me feelings of summer.
 Such a beautiful little fruit.
-Its leaves are just as special.
+Its leaves are just as unique.
 For centuries, red raspberry leaves have been used for their medicinal properties.
 It is especially beneficial for the female reproductive system.

 Because of this huge demand on a woman’s resources – sometimes breast milk is in short supply.
-Red raspberry leaf is an incredible supplement to consider, should you require an increase in breast milk production.
-Even if you are not short on breast milk, it has such beneficial properties for the entire female reproductive system, it’s worth taking anyway!
+Red raspberry leaf is an incredible supplement to consider should you require an increase in breast milk production.
+Even if you are not short on breast milk, it has such beneficial properties for the entire female reproductive system it’s worth taking anyway!
 Although it's not recommended if you already have an oversupply of milk.
-It is perhaps due to its nutrient-dense properties, that red raspberry leaf promotes such an abundant supply of milk!
-It is said that just 30 grams of the leaf, may contain the following:
+Perhaps due to its nutrient-dense properties, red raspberry leaf promotes such an abundant supply of milk!
+It is said that just 30 grams of the leaf may contain the following:

 - 400mg calcium

 It is also very high in vitamin C and potassium.
 Other vitamins and minerals in raspberry leaves include vitamins A, B1, B2, and B3, and E, niacin, and selenium.
 (Gladstar, 2001; Mylntyre, n.d.; Young, n.d.)

 Raspberry leaf comes in various forms – tablets or capsules, tea bags or loose tea leaves, or in a tincture form.
 It is best to follow the manufacturer’s instructions on how to take it.
 When it comes to increasing milk supply, it seems that buying it in a tea blend works well.
 These blends might include other herbs such as alfalfa, stinging nettle, and goat's rue.

 Most women do not experience any adverse effects from taking raspberry leaf tea.
 But the following side effects have been reported: